X-Hax/sa_tools/README.md

 - To build, go to the menu-toolbar and select "Build->Build Solution".
 Wait a moment, then check the Output window to see if the build has succeeded or not.
 If it has, you're ready to go.

 ## Creating a new project.
 The point of entry for all new mods is now the Project Manager.
-To boot it up, open the SA Tools solution ("SA Tools.sln") in visual studio.
-In the Solution Explorer tab (on the right hand side of the screen), scroll until you find "Project Manager".
-Press F5 to run.
+Load it by starting /SA Tools/ProjectManager/ProjectManager.exe

 ### First-Time Project Manager config.
 The first time you run Project Manager, it will need some information from you.
 Specifically, it needs to know where your games are.
 It's ok if you only have one of the games installed.
 Click the 'browse' button for the game you want to locate (SADXPC, or SA2PC) and then use the folder browser to specify the folder that contains either sonic.exe or sa2app.exe.